Understanding Service Level Agreements (SLAs) in Contract Management

 1. Expectation Management: SLAs define the level of service a customer can expect, which can help manage expectations and prevent misunderstandings.
 They provide concrete, measurable criteria that the service is expected to meet.

-2. Trust and Credibility: Offering a SLA can increase trust and credibility with your customers.
+2. Trust and Credibility: Offering an SLA can increase trust and credibility with your customers.
 It demonstrates your confidence in the quality of your service, and your commitment to maintaining this level of service.

 4. Dispute Resolution: In case of service issues, a clear SLA gives both parties a reference point to assess whether the agreed service levels were met, which can simplify dispute resolution.